-The extreme reverse stock splits (249:1 and 60:1) combined with deteriorating stockholders' equity indicate severe financial distress and potential delisting concerns.
-The Series A Preferred Stock now controls 96% of voting rights, effectively giving one party complete control over the company despite other shareholders' interests.
+The company executed two separate reverse stock splits within seven months (1-for-249 and 1-for-60), representing a combined 1-for-14,940 consolidation that signals severe financial distress and potential delisting concerns.
+The Series A Preferred Stock now controls 96% of voting rights, effectively transferring corporate control away from common shareholders and creating a highly concentrated ownership structure that limits minority shareholder influence.

 Receivables surged 86.5% — revenue recognized but not yet collected; watch for collection issues or channel stuffing.